HL7/fhir-shorthand/input/pagecontent/reference.md

 * {path} = {value} (exactly)
 ```

 Adding `(exactly)` indicates that conformance to the profile requires a precise match to the specified values.
 No additional values or extensions are allowed.
-This syntax is valid only in the context of profiles and extensions.
+In general, using `exactly` is not the best option for interoperability because it creates very tight conformance criteria.
+FSH offers this option primarily because exact value matching is used in some current IGs and profiles.

 > **Note:** The `(exactly)` modifier does not apply to instances.